Click for a recording of today’s lesson.

-Yes, God wants our good works, but he earnestly desires our hearts.
+Pulling It Together: Yes, God wants our good works, but he earnestly desires our hearts.
 Works that are done with an unbelieving, faithless heart are not good works; they are hypocritical.
 It is not those who do some good deeds in their own power who are given eternal life.
 Rather, those who put their faith in Christ will do good deeds because of the power of his Spirit within them.
 Only when works flow from faith in him are they good and righteous deeds.
 Because the believing heart is deemed righteous, the deeds that stem from that believing, righteous heart are also considered righteous.
 This is why Jesus says that the righteous will go into everlasting life (Matt 25:46).

 Prayer: Holy Spirit, move me to do good that glorifies God and helps my neighbor, for the sake of Christ.
 Amen.

-If you are a pastor or Council member, you know it is budget preparation time for the upcoming year.
 Please consider adding Sola Publishing to your benevolence.
 You may also securely donate as an individual by clicking the red donate button above.